Reasoning-Aware Multimodal Fusion for Hateful Video Detection

-Based on observations of the hateful video, hateful content can be either concentrated in a short period of time or spread throughout long videos \cite{Tempoarl_Noise}.
+Based on observations of the hateful video, hateful content can be either concentrated in a short period of time or spread throughout long videos \citep{Tempoarl_Noise}.
 This highlights the importance of local modelling and global understanding for traditional three modalities.
-However, existing LSTM-based methods have weak local modelling capabilities \cite{das2023hatemm, CMFusion}.
-Inspired by Bai et al. \cite{CNN_LSTM}, who studied the advantages of convolution for sequence modeling, the proposed LGCF module addresses issues by adaptively combining local salient features and global context within the sequence, while preserving discriminative cues and overall temporal structure, as illustrated in Figure \ref{fig:DTF}.
+However, existing LSTM-based methods have weak local modelling capabilities \citep{das2023hatemm, CMFusion}.
+Inspired by \cite{CNN_LSTM}, who studied the advantages of convolution for sequence modelling, the proposed LGCF module addresses issues by adaptively combining local salient features and global context within the sequence, while preserving discriminative cues and overall temporal structure, as illustrated in Figure \ref{fig:DTF}.

-Given extracted embeddings $X^m$, we first apply modality-specific Multi-Layer Perceptron (MLP) with $\{512/128, 256 \}$ to obtain the unified representation $X^m_{MLP}$ ($128$ with MFCC).
-Subsequently, $X^m_{MLP}$ is fed into two parallel channels to extract local and global temporal features.
+{Given the modality embeddings $X^m$ obtained from the encoders described in Section 3.3, where $m \in {T, A, V}$ denotes text, audio, and video modalities respectively (i.e., $X^T$, $X^A$, $X^V$ are the outputs of the text, audio and video encoders), we first apply modality-specific MLP with $\{512/128, 256 \}$ to obtain the unified representation $X^m_{MLP}$ ($128$ with MFCC).} Subsequently, $X^m_{MLP}$ is fed into two parallel channels to extract local and global temporal features.
 In the \text{Local Temporal Channel (LTC)}, a one-dimensional convolution with kernel size $3$ and padding $1$ is applied across the time dimension to extract local context.
-The convolution kernel size is a non-critical parameter, as analysed in Figure \ref{fig:hyperparameter}.
+The convolution kernel size is a non-critical parameter, as analysed in Figure \ref{fig:hyperparam}.
 Then, maximum pooling is performed on the time axis to capture the maximum activation value of each feature:

 In the \text{Global Temporal Channel (GTC)}, a global average pooling over the original sequence is computed: